Member Organizations

 International Financial Reporting Standards

-The Thai Accounting Standards-Setting Committee of the FAP has adopted all IFRS Standards with a one-year delay from the equivalent IFRS Standard’s effective date, with the exception of standards relating to financial instruments and first time adoption of IFRS.
-Thai accounting standards are known as Thai Financial Reporting Standards (TFRS), and the FAP reports that they are aligned with the 2016 version of IFRS.
+TFRS are IFRS translated into Thai with a one-year delay from the equivalent IFRS Standard’s effective date, with the exception of standards relating to financial instruments and first-time adoption of IFRS.
+The TFAC reports that TFRS are currently based on the 2022 version of IFRS.

 -